ashkankzme/GraphStreamSummarization/README.md

 ## Scalibility Experiment
 Simply run python scalibility.py and you should be good to go.
 The results are saved in the data folder.

+## Generating the Graphs
+There is a jupyter notebook in the analysis folder.
+There is code there to produce the graphs in the project report.